speddings/mechacar_statistical_analysis/README.md

 * _Alternative Hypothesis:_ There is a statistical difference between the horsepower and safety rating of the MechaCar prototype and competitors.
 ### __What statistical test would you use to test the hypothesis?
 And why?__
-* An ANOVA test that looks at the statistical differences between the means of three or more independent groups, would be a good start.
+* An ANOVA test that looks at the statistical differences between the means of three or more independent groups would be a good start.
 The test would need one dependent variable, like MPG.
-The other variables like horsepower and safety rating would be the independent variable specifications in this test and would compare the metrics of the different vehicles including the MechaCar prototype.
+The other variables like horsepower and safety rating would be the independent variable specs to compare the metrics of the different vehicles including the MechaCar prototype.

 ### __What data is needed to run the statistical test?__
-In order to run these statistical tests, we would need data that inlcudes cost, fuel efficiency, horsepower, and safety rating from both MechaCar as well as the MechaCar's competitors.
+In order to run these statistical tests, we would need data a minimum of horsepower and safety rating.
+Other variables like cost, fuel efficiency from both MechaCar as well as the MechaCar's competitors would allow for more hypotheses down the road.